Induction of Labour - what really happens? by Gina Potts

 3. Break the Waters

-If the woman’s waters have not broken yet by this stage, and labour has not started or strengthened sufficiently, the midwife or doctor may suggest artificually rupturing the membrane of the baby’s amnotic sac.
+If the woman’s waters have not broken yet by this stage, and labour has not started or strengthened sufficiently, the midwife or doctor may suggest artificially rupturing the membrane of the baby’s amnotic sac, or breaking the waters.
 A surgical instrument is inserted into the vaginal and it is used to break the sac.
 The reason for this is the hope that the waters going may finally get labour going.

 There are risks attached to artificically breaking a woman’s waters including introducing infection.